This post contains affiliate links.

 • Cherry Tomatoes: Similarly, cherry (or grape) tomatoes add lots of juiciness when roasted.

-• Broccoli or Cauliflower: Made great substitutes for the folks who don’t like Brussels sprouts.
+• Broccoli or Cauliflower: They are great substitutes for folks who don’t like Brussels sprouts.

 • Spinach: Finally, it’s super easy to sneak in extra greens by using spinach.
-Simply saute thte spinach before mixing in to wilt it down.
+Simply saute the spinach before mixing it in to wilt it down.

 A roasted vegetable grain bowl filled with seitan, red onion, Brussels sprouts, carrots, lemon slices, feta cheese, and more